 Make Sure You’re Getting Enough Calcium

 Calcium is widely known for its role in maintaining good bone health.
 Still, studies show that it can bind to bile acids and free fatty acids, building up over time in the colon.
-This accumulation can induce toxic effects on the colon wall’s lining and increase the likelihood of cancer progression.
+The accumulation of bile acids and free fatty acids can induce toxic effects on the colon wall’s lining and increase the likelihood of cancer progression.

 While many people believe that calcium supplementation is the only way to meet our calcium needs, people can meet their calcium requirements through food alone.
 Calcium-rich food sources include tofu, leafy greens, low-fat dairy products, such as milk, yogurt, and cheese.